 More disturbing is the idea that after so many years apart, and in the middle of a crisis, Kirk and Malena would instantly rediscover their sexual chemistry.
 I’m not going to shame depictions of older characters getting it on, but this is a Kirk who’s trying to save his entire crew from imminent peril, prevent the colonization of the Federation by his own doppelganger, and who also just came off the murder of his son and the death and rebirth of his soul mate, Spock.
 I don’t know about you, but middle age is a confusing time at best without these factors weighing someone down, so I find it hard to believe that Kirk’s first instinct here was to service his erection.
-I’ll have to chalk this up to another instance of poor characterization on the part of Barr, who is still motivating Admiral Kirk based on a decades-old television depiction rather than the mature version we saw in ‘Wrath of Khan’ and ‘The Search for Spock.’
+I’ll have to chalk this up to another instance of poor characterization, with Admiral Kirk’s motivations based on a decades-old television depiction rather than the mature version we saw in ‘Wrath of Khan’ and ‘The Search for Spock.’

 After arguing post-nookie about the resistance to the Terran Empire that Malena is deeply involved with, the pair put it back in their respective pants (or catsuit) and make it to the bridge, where we do get one, nice, genuine character moment for E-Kirk.